PmasonFF/Reconcile-Editor/README.md

 •	pip install -r requirements.txt
 ````

+Note this builds a slightly modified version of 0.4.8 to address an issue with the possible use of "subject_id" as a field in the subject_data column of the zooniverse data export.
 There may be easier ways to build the python environment such as using an IDE like Pycharm.
 Alternately simply attempt to run the script and install each package reported as missing, referring to the individual package installation instructions as needed.
 It is best the code runs in a virtual environment so future changes to the packages do not lead to incompatibilities (On the other hand there are some advantages to keeping your environment up-to-date and handling the issues if any as they arise.)